siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ```
 ## Sinks

-Sources allow you to publish events that flow through streams with various data formats and via multiple transports to external endpoints.
+Sinks allow you to publish events from the streams via multiple transports to external endpoints with various data formats.

 Sink let you define a mapping to convert the Siddhi event to appropriate output data format (such as `JSON`, `TEXT`, `XML`, etc),
-when such mapping is not customised it converts the events to its default data format and publishes the event.
+when customization to such mappings is not provided Siddhi converts events to its default format based on the stream definition and
+the selected data format and publish the events.

 **Purpose**

-Sink provides a way to consume events generated by Siddhi by external systems in their prefixed data format.
+Sink provides a way to publish Siddhi events to external systems in their preferred data format.

 **Syntax**

-To configure a stream to publish events via a sink, add the sink configuration to a stream definition by adding the `@sink`
+To configure a stream to publish events via a Sink, add the sink configuration to a stream definition by adding the `@sink`
-annotation and the required parameter values.
+annotation with the required parameter values.
 The sink syntax is as follows:

 ```sql
 @sink(type='sink_type', static_option_key1='static_option_value1', dynamic_option_key1='{{dynamic_option_value1}}',